 Each assistantship involves a student working closely with a faculty member.
 As an undergraduate, you may want to participate in existing research at many different levels, or you may want to explore new avenues of study.
 Any level is supported.
 During the Academic Year, support for up to 10 hours of research each week is provided.
 In general, the research should be designed to fit comfortably into a normal schedule for a full-time student, approximately 5-10 hours per week.
 It is possible to extend your part time research into breaks between semesters.

-The best way to acquire an assistantship is by first contacting the faculty member you want to work with.
+The best way to acquire an assistantship is by first contacting the faculty member with whom you want to work.
 Sometimes you may know they have an interesting project and you want to get involved.
 In other cases, you may already know a new trajectory you want to pursue.
 Discuss with your faculty mentor what level and topic of research you will pursue.
 Once a project is defined, the faculty mentor obtains funds from the University to match their research funding.
 Faculty mentors should read URA Program Guidelines for more information.
-For questions about the URA program and how it works, please contact the Director of Undergraduate Research or the Coordinator for Undergraduate Research, Farley Ferrante.
+For questions about the URA program and how it works, please contact the Director of Undergraduate Research or the Program Specialist for Undergraduate Research, Farley Ferrante.